phantomstudios/strapi-plugin-github-publish/README.md

     workflow_id: "rebuild.yml", // The workflow_id or filename
     token: env("GITHUB_TOKEN"), // The GitHub personal access token with access to trigger workflows and view build status
-    branch: "master", // The branch the workflow should be triggered on },
+    branch: "master", // The branch the workflow should be triggered on
+    inputs: {
+      // Inputs to pass through to the GitHub workflow
+      some_input: "Some value",
+      some_other_input: "Some other value",
+    },
+  },
 });
 ```